superfluid-org/fluid/docs/USER_GUIDE.md

 #### How to Claim Staking Rewards

-Staking rewards are streamed directly to your locker.
+Staking rewards are streamed directly to your Reserve.
 You do not have to claim them, however, you may have to stake them to increase your share of the rewards.

 ### Liquidity Provision

-You can provide liquidity to the ETH/SUP Uniswap V3 pool to earn trading fees and a share of the penalties collected when other users unlock their tokens.
+You can provide liquidity to the ETH/SUP Uniswap V3 pool to earn trading fees and a share of the penalties collected when other users withdraw their tokens.

 #### How to Provide Liquidity

-You can provide liquidity by sender ETH to your locker and calling the provide liquidity function.
+You can provide liquidity by sender ETH to your Reserve and calling the provide liquidity function.
 Every time you provide liquidity a new Uniswap V3 position is created.
-The corresponding NFT is stored in your locker.
+The corresponding NFT is stored in your Reserve.

 **Requirements**:

 - Send the required ETH amount along with the transaction
-- Have enough SUP tokens in your locker
+- Have enough SUP tokens in your Reserve

 **Note**: After providing liquidity, there's a 7-day cooldown before you can withdraw your liquidity **Note**: The 7-days cooldown is position specific (i.e. different positions may have different cooldown end dates)